Timmiej93/FS17_T93_WaterTrailerFix/README.md

 ## Special version
 There is a 'special' version of this mod available in another branch.
 It's the same mod, only with the addition of a help section.
-It's doesn't bring **anything** at all for the game, but it might inspire you in some way, so I put it up.
+It's doesn't bring **anything** at all in terms of gameplay, but it might inspire you in some way, so I made it available.

 ## Publishing / Media